Search

 Cost of cash

-The question "Should I pull my money out of the stock market?" deserves careful thought—especially in uncertain times.
+The question “Should I pull my money out of the stock market?” deserves careful thought, especially in uncertain times.
 While the fear of loss is natural, reacting emotionally can jeopardize the goals you've been working toward.
-Markets are unpredictable in the short term, but they've shown to be resilient over time.

 Remember:

-• Successfully timing the market is incredibly difficult, and missing even a few key days can drastically reduce your returns.
+• Successfully timing the market is incredibly difficult, and missing even a few key up days can drastically reduce your returns.

 • Holding cash may feel safe, but inflation can quietly chip away at your purchasing power.